E-File Training for Beginners(from

 - Using an E-File to contour/surface file a new enhancement

-- Using an E-File to clean natural nail from under an enhancement
+- Using an E-File to clean under an enhancement

 - Using an E-File to rebalance a French enhancement

-- Using an E-File during an Acrylic Removal service
+- Using an E-File during a Removal services

 - The pros and cons of using an E-File over a manual hand file for each of the techniques we teach you